kuzzleio/documentation/README.md

 ```

 ## Adding code example

-It's possible to add code example (for each languages supported for SDKs) in markdown, before doing that, you have to create a directory `code-example` in the section you are editing.
+It's possible to add code example (for each languages supported for SDKs) in markdown, before doing that, you have to create a directory `code-example` at the same level of the page you are editing.
 In this directory put all your code example files.

 EX: `createDocument.js` / `createDocument.go` / `...`

 Now in markdown just add `[code-example=createDocument]` where you want.
 When metalsmith will build, the code-example tag will be remplaced by the code in each code example files.

 ## Override markdown

 Because each languages supported for SDKs can have specifications, It's possible to override markdown.
 Like code-example, create a subfolder `sections` and put markdown files in it.